MMVa Tally Steps

 Overview of the Tally:

-For Movable Money Votes, each voter's share of the fair-share fund is a separate account that rewards efficient use.
-The voter rates each item and may change their recommended budgets within limits.
+For Movable Money Votes, each voter's share of the fair-share fund is that individual's account, so it rewards efficient use.
+The voter rates each item and, within limits, may change their recommended budgets.

 If P gets its quota of 10 offers, those offers become real contributions.
 The item's final budget will equal this total amount contributed to it.
 Its total contributions equal the average of its supporters’ favored budgets, weighted by how many votes each gave.
 (It is just as if those budgets had been totaled and then divided by the quota).